 Heat oil in large skillet.

-Salt and pepper pork chops, fry medium high heat for about 5-7 minutes per side.
-Internal temperature of 160 degrees.
-If pork chops are quite thick I usually pan fry to get nice brown sear on both sides then transfer to baking dish to finish cooking in the oven at 350 degrees. (do not cover)
+Salt and pepper pork chops.
+Fry medium high heat for about 5-7 minutes per side.
+If pork chops are quite thick I usually pan fry to get nice brown sear on both sides then transfer to baking dish to finish cooking in the oven at 350 degrees. (do not cover) Cook until internal temperature of 160º

 Remove pork chops from skillet, transfer to baking dish and keep warm in oven while you prepare sauce.